 On the other hand, if you’re using direct deposit, there are plenty of tools that can help you take payroll off your plate completely.

-Once you’ve set it up, automatically scheduling, sending, and tracking payroll can quickly become a set it and forget task you only need to revisit when changes occur.
+Once you’ve set payroll software up, automatically scheduling, sending, and tracking payroll can quickly become a set it and forget task you only need to revisit when changes occur.

 4. Task management